Resources & Publications

 Spinde, Timo

-An Interdisciplinary Approach for the Automated Detection and Visualization of Media Bias in News Articles Inproceedings
+An Interdisciplinary Approach for the Automated Detection and Visualization of Media Bias in News Articles Proceedings Article

 In: 2021 IEEE International Conference on Data Mining Workshops (ICDMW), 2021.